-As we push past the first anniversary of the COVID-19 pandemic, countless lives have been changed forever, how society functions has has met a new normal, and business has been transformed overnight.
-There is no denying that this past year has been challenging for absolutely everyone.
-Not only have businesses had to morph to adjust to the new normal, but the consumers and the ideologies that run the commercial world have been altered forever.
-Since digital marketing has always focused on aligning a brand with customer preferences and needs, we will need to look at both in order to completely understand how the COVID-19 pandemic has impacted digital marketing as a whole (and understand this changes all the time).
+As we push past the second anniversary of the COVID-19 pandemic, countless lives have been changed forever, how society functions have met a new normal, and business has been transformed overnight.
+There is no denying that the past 2+ years have been challenging for everyone.
+Not only have companies had to morph to adjust to the new normal, but consumers and ideologies that run the commercial world have been altered forever.
+Since digital marketing has always focused on aligning a brand with customer preferences and needs, it is important to understand how COVID-19 has impacted digital marketing and what's to come next.

 The Audience Has Changed